tireddy2/pqc-kem-eap-aka-fs/draft-ietf-emu-pqc-eapaka.md

 - The PQC KEM can be included first in the AT_KDF_FS attribute in the EAP-Request to indicate a higher priority for its use compared to the traditional key derivation functions.

 - According to {{RFC3748}}, lower layers must provide an EAP MTU of 1020 bytes or greater, so any extensions to EAP-AKA SHOULD NOT exceed the EAP MTU of 1020 bytes.
-Hence, as in {{RFC9678}}, we split both the EAP-Request/AKA'-Challenge and EAP-Response/AKA'-Challenge pairs into multiple rounds.
+Hence, as in {{RFC9678}}, both the EAP-Request/AKA'-Challenge and EAP-Response/AKA'-Challenge pairs are split into multiple rounds.
 The longer values greater than MTU_SIZE are split into fragmented messages, of varied length and values and sent with separate AKA'-Challenge messages for both request and response.
 The next section details the design rationale for message fragmentation, packet loss and splitting/assembly of packets.

 # Message Fragmentation, Splitting/Assembly and Handling packet loss

 The "More Fragments" (M) flag in the EAP header is used to indicate that a message is fragmented.
-The server splits the large message into smaller fragments, each of which is sent as an individual EAP packet.
-The peer reassembles the fragments into the original message once all fragments are received.
+The server/peer splits the large message into smaller fragments, each of which is sent as an individual EAP packet.
+The peer/server reassembles the fragments into the original message once all fragments are received.

-Fragment Acknowledgment: After receiving an EAP-Request packet with the M flag set, the peer (client) must respond with an EAP-Response packet containing no data.
+Fragment Acknowledgment: After receiving an EAP-Request/EAP-Response packet with the M flag set, the peer/server must respond with an EAP-Response/EAP-Request packet containing no data.
 This serves as an acknowledgment for the fragment.
-The EAP server waits for this acknowledgment before sending the next fragment.
+The EAP server/client waits for this acknowledgment before sending the next fragment.

 Final Fragment: The last fragment is sent without the M flag, signalling the end of the fragmented message.
 The peer processes the reassembled message only after all fragments are received.

 The message is split into [1:MTU_SIZE] [2*MTU_SIZE:3*MTU_SIZE]...[N*MTU_SIZE:KEY_SIZE], if there are N fragments.
 For re-assembly the peer concatenates the messages in the order they were received to reconstruct.
 Let MTU_SIZE be L.

 Packet loss can disrupt the EAP-AKA authentication process, especially when multiple round-trips are required.
+If even one fragment is lost during transit, the entire original message cannot be reassembled by the server/client.
+The server never receives a complete Access-Request, and the authentication fails.
 To mitigate packet loss:

 * Retransmission Mechanism: EAP includes built-in retransmission capabilities.
 If a response to an EAP-Request is not received within a specified timeout, the authenticator retransmits the request.
 Retransmissions use the same EAP identifier to distinguish them from new requests.